opendaylight/docs/docs/release-notes/upgrade-process.rst

 To fix this, there are the following two options:

 * Fix the Javadoc.
 This is preferred, since it is simple to do.
-* Add an override for a particular artifact by creating (and committing to git) an empty file named "odl-javadoc-html5-optout" in a particular artifact's root directory (that is, where its pom.xml is located).
+* Add an override for an artifact by creating (and committing to git) an empty file named "odl-javadoc-html5-optout" in an artifact's root directory (that is, where its pom.xml is located).

 YANG Tools Impacts
 ------------------